ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 **Key Idea** - Together, the key skill is to be so good at this you can effectively put yourself in the **mind/perspective** of the actors in question and **live their experience with empathy** in a detailed, visually accurate manner.

 **Quantification of actions** - the effect of certain actions can be quantified, via numbers or data.
-Once an effect is assigned numbers, you can do **comparison** (how much is this effect vis-a-vis others by connecting to other numbers) or **modelling** (building a causal chain of effects)
+Then, you can connect them to one another.

 <!-- **Assumptions** - To model nth order reactions far into the future (e.g X does A, causing Y do to B, causing Z to do C), we need **assumptions**.
 Aka assume an action is taken, quantify the effect with a number, and run with it. -->